AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 <img src="assets/do-not-localize/icon_concepts.svg" width="60px">

-You can extract the **sending logs** to compare how the control group that did not receive the communication reacted compared to the effective target.You can also use the delivery logs to **build another targeting**.
+You can extract the **sending logs** to compare how the control group that did not receive the communication reacted compared to the effective target.
+You can also use the delivery logs to **build another targeting**.

 ### Checking the logs {#checking-logs}